TSS Certification Process - TSB 2000 Standard

 Although training and experience gained from a wide variety of TSB

-approved sources is required for both certification and annual
+approved sources is required for both initial certification and annual

 recertification, the TSB is the only responsible TSA, TSS, and MTSS certification authority